clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 successful login, you will be redirected to a page where you can launch workloads.

 #.
-Select a tenant, eg: "Ciao Test User No Limits".
+Select a tenant, such as: "Ciao Test User No Limits".
 #.
-Select an image, eg: "Clear Cloud".
+Select an image, such as: "Clear Cloud".
 #.
-Enter an instance count, eg: "1".
+Enter an instance count, such as: "1".
 #.
 Press "Send".

 If you would like to see performance data, you may optionally check the